robbytables/bug-free-invention/unit-4-troubleshooting/instructor-resources/17-intermediate-variables/17-inter-vars-slides.md

 ---

-## Introducing Floor Division
+## Introducing Integer Division

-Python has a shortcut.

-**Floor division** (a.k.a. integer division):
+**Integer division** (a.k.a. floor division):

 * We use `//` instead of just `/`.
-* Does normal division, then drops the decimal and returns an int.
+* Performs division operation, then drops the decimal and returns an int.
 - Think of the floor - it's beneath you.
 We floor by rounding **down**.
 The decimal is chopped! `2.8` will become `2`, not `3`.

 ```python